soniya231104/Soniya-portfolio/README.md

 # Soniya Wakode — Portfolio Website

-This is the personal portfolio website of **Soniya Wakode**, a Computer Engineering student and aspiring web & software developer.
+This is the personal portfolio website of me , a Computer Engineering student and aspiring web & software developer.

 ## 🌐 Overview
-This portfolio showcases Soniya's skills, projects, and contact information in a clean, modern layout built with **HTML, CSS, and JavaScript**.
+This portfolio showcases my skills, projects, and contact information in a clean, modern layout built with **HTML, CSS, and JavaScript**.
-It highlights her technical expertise, personal projects, and availability for professional opportunities.
+It highlights my technical expertise, personal projects, and availability for professional opportunities.

 ## 🧩 Sections

 1. **Hero Section** — A short introduction with a call-to-action button to view projects.
 2. **Skills Section** — Displays core technical skills using a grid layout.
 3. **Projects Section** — Showcases selected projects with concise descriptions.
-4. **Availability & Work Style** — (Newly added section) Highlights flexibility with time zones and openness to remote work, internships, and freelance opportunities.
+4. **Availability & Work Style** — Highlights flexibility with time zones and openness to remote work, internships, and freelance opportunities.
 5. **Let’s Talk!
 Section** — Contact form and email for inquiries.

 ## 🛠️ Technologies Used